 LF is the load factor, ranging from 0 for an empty truck to 1 for a fully laden one.
 The same equations can be used for trucks, urban buses and coaches.

-The load correction factor — which accounts for the load carried by the truck or bus — has been derived by linear regression on experimental data.
+The load correction factor — which accounts for the load carried by truck or bus — has been derived by linear regression on experimental data.

 A typical size profile for the TSP emitted by tyre wear has been obtained by combining information from the literature, as discussed in subsection 2.2.1.
 Based on this information, the mass fraction of TSP in the different particle size classes is shown in Table 3–5.
 A value of 0.6 has been selected as the PM10/TSP ratio for tyre wear in order to derive TSP values where only PM10 emission factors are available in the literature.